RondinaMR/almalaurea-scraper/README.md

 ## Description

-This project is a scraper for the almalaurea website.
+This project is a scraper for the italian almalaurea website.
 It allows you to extract data from the website and store it in a structured format.

 ## Installation